-Snefro Love - Conservation & Sustainability
+Snefro Love Review – Conservation

 After completing several weeks of training and full day inspections, Snefro Love became the first ever Red Sea liveaboard to join Green Fins in June 2022.
+Green Fins is a UN Environmental Program aimed at implementing sustainable practices in the diving industry through a strict code of conduct.

 Whilst all travel has some environmental impact; by going on a trip with Snefro Love; divers are reducing this.
 For example single use plastic is banned and the crew regularly engage in cleanup dives.